ntadesse/docker-swarm-microservices-app/README.md

 ### Step 1: Build and Push Images to Private Registry
 # Build images locally using docker-compose
 docker compose build

+**Note:** You can build each image separately, but I use docker compose to do all at once

 # Tag images for private registry
 docker tag emartapp-client:latest <host-ip>/emartapp-client:latest